Rishabh04-021/Master-Slave-Replication-in-PSQL/README.md

-# Setting up Master Slave Replication in PostgreSQL using Dockers:
+# Setting up Master Slave Replication in PostgreSQL (upto version 11) using Dockers:

-## Understanding replication in PostgreSQL
+## Understanding replication in PostgreSQL (upto version 11)

 Streaming replication in PostgreSQL works on log shipping.
 Every transaction in postgres is written to a transaction log called WAL (write-ahead log) to achieve durability.
 A slave uses these WAL segments to continuously replicate changes from its master.